- water usage

 - water saving

-Bath vs Shower: Water Usage, Costs and Impact on Your Drainage
+Bath vs Shower: Water Usage, Costs and Drainage Impact

 How much water does a bath vs shower actually use?
-The answer affects your water bill, your drainage load, and your heating costs.
-Here's the data.
+The answer affects your water bill, drainage load and heating costs.
+The data, costs and what it means.

 The bath vs shower debate is one of the most persistent in home energy advice.
 The conventional wisdom — that showers are always more efficient — is usually correct but not universally so.
 The actual water and energy use depends on the type of shower, its flow rate, and how long you stand under it.